-Are summer rolls outside of your comfort zone?
-Think of them as super refreshing salad wraps, and don’t worry, they’re not filled with exotic or hard to find ingredients ~ any fresh crunchy salad veggies will work.
+Think summer rolls outside of your comfort zone?
+They’re jus super refreshing salad wraps, and don’t worry, they’re not filled with exotic or hard to find ingredients ~ any fresh crunchy salad veggies will work.
 Today I’ve used

 - carrots, both regular and rainbow variety

 - you can also use zucchini, firm avocado, bell peppers, green onions, beets, snap peas, lettuce, spinach, and kale

 if you’re lucky your local supermarket will stock them, right in the same place you find other Asian foods like soy sauce and ramen noodles.
 These round wrappers come in dried, flat circular disks.
 You can always buy them on Amazon, here, and because they last forever, I’d recommend stocking up on several packages so you’ll have them on hand.
 Once you start making summer rolls you’ll never want to be without them.

 let’s make it!

 The translucent wrappers look delicate, but are surprisingly elastic and sturdy, so you don’t have to have any special skills to make these rainbow summer rolls.
 If you can roll a burrito or make a sandwich wrap, you’ve got this!

 - First slice your vegetables into fine matchsticks.
 The leafy greens and sprouts will lend a delicate crunch to balance out the harder raw vegetables.

 - Working one at a time, dip your rice paper wrapper briefly in a pan of cool water for about 15 seconds, just until they become pliable.

 - Arrange your herbs and veggies in a pile in the center.